M-Talha517/sails/docs/tutorials/typeScript.md

 To get you started, here's an example of a traditional Sails [controller](https://sailsjs.com/documentation/concepts/actions-and-controllers) written in Typescript, courtesy of [@oshatrk](https://github.com/oshatrk):

+{{ NOTE: Please update this document for an up to date use case of TypeScript.
+Something that does not involve type:any and also provide an example of a actions2 using typescript  }}
 ```typescript
 // api/controllers/SomeController.ts
 declare var sails: any;